cheminfo/stock-printer-proxy/README.md

 To publish a new version, create a github release with a new tag `vX.Y.Z` and the package will be automatically published to github's docker registry.

 Use the "Generate changelog" feature to autofill the description of the release.

+You can do this with: `gh release create vX.Y.Z --generate-notes`